|Deadrise/Transom||18 deg.||Water Cap||

 Under the forward cushion is a self draining insulated cooler.

-The docking lights and bow scuff plate are part of the Premium Package upgrade ($602).
+The docking lights and bow scuff plate are part of the Preferred Package upgrade ($1,377).
 Notice the drains for the anchor locker and insulated bow cooler just below the scuff plate.

-Base price for the Chaparral 224 Sunesta is $62,342 when powered by the 270-hp Volvo Penta V-8.
+Base price for the Chaparral 224 Sunesta is $65,429 when powered by the 270-hp Volvo Penta V-8.
 14 additional engine choices are available from Mercury and Volvo Penta up to 320-hp.
-Additionally, two option packages are offered; the convenience package ($768) includes a compass, digital depth gauge, transom tilt switch and stereo remote.
-The Premium Package ($602) includes docking lights, pull up cleats at the swim platform, stainless steel speaker grills and bow scuff plate.
-Watersports enthusiasts may want to consider the tow arch with board racks ($1,431).
-Fully loaded with the base engine, the 224 Sunesta runs $73,546.
+Additionally, three option packages are offered; the Preferred Package ($1,377) includes a digital depth gauge, transom tilt switch, stereo remote, docking lights, 8 pull-up cleats, stainless steel speaker covers, a bow scuff plate, and galvanized anchor.
+Additional packages include the Deluxe Package ($4,192) and the Elite Package ($7,109).
+Watersports enthusiasts may want to consider the tow arch with board racks ($1,462).
+Fully loaded with the base engine, the 224 Sunesta runs about $73,000.

 I think that Chaparral has done a good job of capturing the best aspects of both deckboats and bowriders and incorporated them into the 224 Sunesta.
 She has a lot of quality features, as well as thoughtful touches that make the difference between enjoying a day on the water in a well-executed boat and trying to enjoy the day while putting up with little things not done right.

 She has plenty of engine choices to dial in the performance that owners will be looking for, although I think that the standard engine package will serve most owners quite well.